 Sectional vs. sofa-and-chairs for office lounges

-Sectionals maximize seats per square foot but reduce flexibility.
-A sofa plus two chairs is usually easier to reconfigure for interviews, ad-hoc meetings, or events without moving one heavy piece.
+Sectionals can maximize seats per square foot, but they also reduce flexibility.
+A sofa plus two chairs is usually easier to rework for interviews, ad-hoc meetings, or events than one large modular sofa.

 Best office sofa upholstery for high-traffic reception areas